kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 };
 ```

-Behavior is parameterized by `dictType` (`dict.h`).
-The source groups members as callbacks, data, and flags.
-Callbacks are function pointers; flags are bit-fields that change entry layout:
+Behavior is parameterized by `dictType`.
+The source groups members as callbacks, opaque data, and flags.
+Callbacks are function pointers; flags alter entry layout:

 ```c
 /* dict.h — abbreviated; section comments from source */